tsackton/taelgar/People/Sembarans/Duncan Rivers.md

 %%^End%%

+%%
-%% Note: The ale was missing because a mischievous fairy was drinking it.
-The fairly fled when Celyn and the PCs started poking around, but will perhaps return %%
+Note: The ale was missing because a mischievous fairy was drinking it.
+The fairly fled when Celyn and the PCs started poking around, but will perhaps return.

+The possibility that a fairy will return to his ale cellar is the only DM plan I have.
+%%